DS1S/csc207-proj/phase1/readme.txt

             part of our actual "program" so please don't mark it as such.
 Its main is separated so we don't rebuild the data each time on run.
     4. Next, head to the Main Package in src, and run the main method for TechConferenceMain
-    5. As seen in the ModelCreator Class there are three default users u can select to login in with.
+    5. As seen in the ModelCreator Class there are three default users you can select to login in with.
             1. user1 pass1 - attendee
             2. user2 pass2 - speaker
             3. user3 pass3 - organizer